top of page

 ABOUT MARK

-Lesley and I opened our show Off-Broadway in New York City recently and the show was nominated for an Off-Broadway Alliance Award just two weeks later, which was incredible.
-Before we got to NYC, we had already performed our musical in London, Hong Kong and Chicago.
-What's especially cool for me is that I get to accompany Lesley onstage on piano every night for the songs we wrote together.
-We had the best time creating the show... basically, all we did was laugh.
+Before we got to NYC, we had performed our musical in London, Hong Kong and Chicago.
+What's special for me is that I get to accompany Lesley onstage on piano every night for the songs we wrote together.
+We had the best time creating the show.
+Basically, all we did was laugh.
+It was also pretty cool to play one of our songs on top of the World Trade Center.
+(Fortunately, there was a piano handy).

 I live in LA and love Southern California, but grew up a few hundred miles north in the Bay Area.
 (In the photo above, I‘m taking a ferry ride from Tiburon to San Francisco).
 I wrote my first musical there for my fifth grade class to perform.
 That production actually made the local newspaper when it we put it on.